Boye Mafe: Seattle Seahawks

 In week 10 of the 2023 season, Mafe recorded a sack against Sam Howell in a 29–26 victory over the Washington Commanders, setting a franchise record for the most sacks in consecutive games with seven.
-This performance was a highlight of a season in which Mafe consistently applied pressure on opposing quarterbacks and proved to be a disruptive force along the line of scrimmage.
+In Week 16, against the Tennessee Titans, he had his first game with two sacks in the 20–17 win.
+He finished the 2023 season with nine sacks, 52 total tackles (35 solo), six passes defended, one forced fumble, and two fumble recoveries.